-Impeachment is when the House of Representatives votes by a simple majority to approve one or more articles of impeachment.
-But what happens next?
-Both Andrew Johnson and Bill Clinton were impeached in 1868 and 1999 respectively, but both served out the rest of their terms.
-In fact, no president has ever been removed from office through impeachment.
+Andrew Johnson and Bill Clinton were impeached in 1868 and 1999 respectively, but were acquitted by the Senate and both served out the rest of their terms.
+Donald Trump was impeached by the House of Representatives in 2019.
+So far, no president has ever been removed from office through impeachment.
 Richard Nixon arguably came the closest, but he resigned midway through the impeachment process.

 Article I, Section 3 of the Constitution gives the Senate “sole power to try all impeachments” and sets forth three requirements that underscore the seriousness of an impeachment trial: 1) senators are put under oath; 2) the Chief Justice presides, not the vice president; and 3) a two-thirds “supermajority” is required to convict.